About income protection insurance

 According to the Association of British Insurers (ABI), the average pay out for income protection insurance in the UK in 2020 was £22,000.
 Of the claims that were made, an incredible 98% were paid out which is the same as 2019.

-How do I get an income protection quote?
+How do I get an income protection insurance quote?

 To get the best price and the best cover for income protection insurance we simply need to know: